GorillaStack/retro-tag/README.md

 ## Installation

-The installation consists of a single `Main` CloudFormation Stack with the AutoTag Lambda function in the same account as the CloudTrail S3 Bucket, and a `Role` CloudFormation Stack deployed to each account where tagging will be applied.
+The installation consists of a `CSV` created from AWS Athena scanning the CloudTrail S3 bucket, a single `Main` CloudFormation Stack with the AutoTag Lambda function in the same account as the CloudTrail S3 Bucket, and a `Role` CloudFormation Stack deployed to each account where tagging will be applied.

 ### Query CloudTrail logs using AWS Athena

-Use AWS Athena to scan your history of CloudTrail logs in S3 and retrospectively tag existing AWS resources.
+Use AWS Athena to scan your history of CloudTrail logs in S3 and produce a CSV file of events that we can process.

 WARNING: You are charged for AWS Athena based on the amount the data that is scanned.